micmejia/bible-dump/NKJV/Ephesians/Eph 5.md

 Husbands, love your wives, just as Christ also loved the church and gave Himself for her,

 ###### 26
-that He might [^g]sanctify and cleanse her with the washing of water by the word,
+that He might sanctify and cleanse her with the washing of water by the word,

 ###### 27
 that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.